emacsmirror/time-block/README.md

     "Check if NAME is 'emacs', if so, follow time blocking logic before calling ORIG (`buffer-sets-load-set')."
     (unless (and (string= name "emacs")
                  (time-block-group-blocked-p :workday)
-                 (not (yes-or-no-p "You have decided not to edit your emacs configuration at this time.\nContinue?")))
+                 (not (time-block-confirm-override "You have decided not to edit your emacs configuration at this time.\nContinue?")))
       (funcall orig name)))
 (advice-add 'buffer-sets-load-set :around #'my/buffer-sets-around-advice)
 ```